-Trump drops plans for order tightening food aid shipping rules: sources
+Exclusive: Trump drops plans for order tightening food aid shipping rules - sources

 That plan was also met with stiff opposition in Congress, as lawmakers argued that "soft power" options such as food and medical aid and disaster recovery assistance can be effective tools in foreign policy that should not be discounted.

-(Additional reporting by Lesley Wroughton; Editing by Jonathan Oatis and Grant McCool)
+Additional reporting by Lesley Wroughton; Editing by Chris Sanders, Jonathan Oatis and Grant McCool